 Despite the easing of lockdown procedures across the country, we are still not allowing visitors to adult patients in our hospital to prevent the spread of infection.
+This includes our Outpatient department.
+If you receive a letter to attend your appointment at the Trust, we ask that where possible, you attend alone.

 This will help us to minimise the number of people in the hospital and reduce the risk of spreading infection to protect our patients and staff.
 There may be some other exceptions to this on compassionate grounds which we will discuss with you on an individual basis.